datreant/datreant/docs/bundles.rst

 For this simple example all our Treants were in this directory, so it's not quite as useful.
-But for a directory structure that is deep and convoluted perhaps from a project spanning years, :func:`~datreant.core.discover` lets you get a Bundle of all Treants in the tree with little effort.
+But for a directory structure that is deep and convoluted perhaps from a project spanning years, :func:`~datreant.discover` lets you get a Bundle of all Treants in the tree with little effort.
 You can then filter on tags and categories to get Bundles of the Treants you actually want to work with.

-See the :func:`datreant.core.discover` API reference for more details.
+See the :func:`datreant.discover` API reference for more details.

 Basic member selection
 ======================